Best Treatment For Anxiety Without Medication

 Less caffeine

 Some people find the ritual of drinking their morning coffee to be comforting or soothing, but caffeine can increase the wired, jittery feeling many already experience as a result of anxiety.
+Caffeine consumption can also lead to poor sleep hygiene, which can worsen or induce anxiety.
 Scaling back your daily caffeine intake or eliminating it altogether could be a worthwhile experiment if you’re interested in non-pharmacological strategies for managing anxiety.
-You might even consider switching to green tea instead, which can provide an energy and alertness boost while potentially increasing feelings of calm because of its L-theanine content.
+A decaffeinated alternative like herbal tea can help you avoid worsening stress and anxiety.
+Or you might consider switching to green tea, which can provide an energy and alertness boost while potentially increasing feelings of calm because of its L-theanine content.

 Physical warmth